 Part of those changes is acknowledging that choice is a loaded word.
-Many of the decisions women make or the actions they take are not voluntary because they have not chosen the circumstances they are in.
+Many of the decisions women make or the actions they take are not "We cannot provide the same opportunities for people or access to the same opportunities without understanding and considering different lived experiences."

+voluntary because they have not chosen the circumstances they are in.
 And access is not equal if you come from a different starting point.